 - Service your HVAC system regularly to reduce the amount of energy required to heat or cool your home.
 For most Americans, HVAC systems account for 50% or more of total household energy usage.2 So, ensuring that your system is working properly before high-demand seasons (usually during winter and summer months) can lead to significant savings.
 Plus, servicing your system regularly will help identify and resolve issues before they become major problems.

 - Install solar panels to harness the energy from the sun to power your home.
-Not only will you save money on your electricity bill, but you may receive special rebates and tax incentives through the federal and state governments.
+You may receive special rebates and tax incentives through the federal and state governments.
 While solar panels can be costly to install, the long-term benefits may outweigh your initial investment.

 - Update your roof (when needed) with material that improves your home’s energy efficiency.
 Consider using terra cotta, white tiles, or even metal roofing as these options hold less heat during the day and cool off faster at night.
 One of the latest roofing trends you’ll see today is the installation of “living” or “green” roofs — planting different shrubbery and other greenery on your roof.
 These roofs have proven to be energy efficient because they insulate homes effectively.
 And, as an added benefit, they help prevent rainwater from running directly into storm sewer systems.3 While most of these roofing options may cost more than using standard materials, you may find you’ll recoup your investment faster in the long-run.